Home base in Leverkusen

 With chemical recycling, plastics are broken down chemically into their original molecular forms so that they can be processed into entirely new plastic materials.
 It is the only way to recycle certain plastics in relevant quantities.
 There is an increasing demand for new developments in this area - and this is where Covestro can apply its core chemical expertise.

-An important step towards a closed recycling loop.
-This not only opens up new business areas, but also makes a significant contribution to more sustainable waste management and to protecting the climate and the Environment.
+It is an important step towards a closed recycling loop.
+This not only opens up new business areas, but also makes a significant contribution to more sustainable waste management and to protecting the climate and the Environment..

 Digitalization is an important driver of innovation in the chemical industry.
 Industry 4.0 marks the start of a new era for companies in the sector.
 Covestro is actively seizing the opportunities offered by digitization.
 In Leverkusen, the company is using digital technologies in many of its production facilities to unlock new efficiency potential.